MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 The first command uses the New-PSSessionConfigurationFile cmdlet to create a session configuration file that imports the required modules.
 PS C:\>New-PSSessionConfigurationFile -Path .\New-ITTasks.pssc -ModulesToImport Microsoft*, ITTasks, PSScheduledJob

 The second command uses the Set-PSSessionConfiguration cmdlet to replace the current .pssc file with the new one.
-Changes to the session configuration affects all sessions created after the change completes.
+Changes to the session configuration affects all sessions created after the change is completed.
 PS C:\>Set-PSSessionConfiguration -Name ITTasks -Path .\New-ITTasks.pssc
 ```

 This example shows how to change the session configuration file that is used in a session configuration.
-In this scenario, the administrator wants to add the PSScheduledJob module to sessions created with the ITTasks session configuration.
+In this scenario, the administrator wants to add the PSScheduledJob module to sessions created by using the ITTasks session configuration.
 Previously, these sessions had only the core modules and an internal "ITTasks" module.

 ### Example 4: Editing a Session Configuration File
 ```
-The first command uses the Get-PSSessionConfiguration command to get the path to the configuration file for the ITConfig session configuration.
+The first command uses the Get-PSSessionConfiguration command to get the path of the configuration file for the ITConfig session configuration.
 The path is stored in the ConfigFilePath property of the session configuration.
 PS C:\>(Get-PSSessionConfiguration -Name ITConfig).ConfigFilePath
 C:\WINDOWS\System32\WindowsPowerShell\v1.0\SessionConfig\ITConfig_1e9cb265-dae0-4bd3-89a9-8338a47698a1.pssc

-To edit the session configuration copy of the configuration file, you might need to edit the file permissions.In this case, the current user, who is a member of the Administrators group on the system, was explicitly granted full control of the file by using the following method: Right-click the file icon, and then click Properties.
+To modify the session configuration copy of the configuration file, you might have to change the file permissions.In this case, the current user, who is a member of the Administrators group on the system, was explicitly granted full control of the file by using the following method: Right-click the file icon, and then click Properties.
 On the Security tab, click Edit, and then click Add.
-Add the user, and then, in the Full control column, click Allow.Now the user can edit the file.
-A new "slst" alias for the Select-String cmdlet is added to the file.
+Add the user, and then, in the Full control column, click Allow.Now the user can modify the file.
+A new slst alias for the Select-String cmdlet is added to the file.
 PS C:\>AliasDefinitions = @(@{Name='slst';Value='Select-String'})

 The second command uses the Test-PSSessionConfigurationFile cmdlet to test the edited file.
-The command uses the Verbose parameter, which displays the file errors that the cmdlet detects, if any.In this case, the cmdlet returns True ($true), which indicates that it did not detect any errors in the file.
+The command uses the Verbose parameter, which displays the file errors that the cmdlet detects, if any.In this case, the cmdlet returns $True, which indicates that it did not detect any errors in the file.
 PS C:\>Test-PSSessionConfigurationFile -Path (Get-PSSessionConfiguration -Name ITConfig).ConfigFilePath
 True
 ```